-The compatible use website provides resources and informative tools that state and local leaders, planners, military communities, and the general public can access for compatible use planning and coordination.
+The compatible use website provides The relationship between military resources and informative tools that state and installations and surrounding communities local leaders, planners, military communities, and the general public can access for compatible use planning and coordination.

-The handbook and companion website:

-- Provides the military and communities in Maryland with an overview of and ready to use resources for compatible use, including communication and coordination guidance, best practices, and support for promoting compatible development in their communities and regions. - Supports strategies by which military installations can better understand and consider the impact that their operations have on neighboring jurisdictions, and - Recognizes the economic impact from Maryland's military installations and encourages a coordinated approach to support military operations and compatible land use between military installations and their surrounding communities.
+- has become increasingly interrelated.
+Installations that were once located in rural or isolated areas are seeing the effects of growth and development of surrounding The handbook and companion website: communities while communities need Provides the military and communities to adapt to shared infrastructure needs.
+To protect the current and future needs in Maryland with an overview of and ready to use resources for compatible of both parties, a collaborative working use, including communication and relationship must exist.
+State, regional, and local government officials, non-governmental coordination guidance, best practices, and support for promoting compatible and community-based organizations, development in their communities and private citizens, and installation leaders and managers need to have a greater regions. understanding of each other's concerns, Supports strategies by which military future needs, and current planning processes installations can better understand and - to assess how planning decisions on the consider the impact that their operations part of the military or local government may have on neighboring jurisdictions, and impact one another. - Recognizes the economic impact from Maryland's military installations and encourages a coordinated approach to support military operations and compatible land use between military installations and their surrounding communities.